Our new periodic newsletter, Tax Insights, will keep you up-to-date on a broad range of corporate and personal tax issues.

 Tax Insights: British Columbia budget — June 2013 (Issue 2013-04) On Thursday, June 27, 2013, British Columbia’s Minister of Finance, the Honourable Michael de Jong, introduced the province’s post-election budget.

-Tax Insights: Supreme Court of Canada ruling in Daishowa-Marubeni — Tax treatment of reforestation obligations on sale of forestry assets John Saunders of Wilson & Partners LLP was successful in arguing the Daishowa-Marubeni case in the Supreme Court of Canada.
+Tax Insights: Supreme Court of Canada ruling in Daishowa-Marubeni — Tax treatment of reforestation obligations on sale of forestry assets The Supreme Court of Canada ruled in favour of the taxpayer in Daishowa-Marubeni International Ltd. v.
+The Queen (DMI).

 Tax Insights: Does your documentation reflect the five questions?
 To support a scientific research and experimental (SR&ED) claim, contemporaneous documentation should reflect the current 5-question assessment approach – a refinement of the three-criterion approach.